Caltrans says the reason for the closure is to repair two bridge hinges on the San Gabriel River Bridge.

 IRWINDALE, Calif.
-(KABC) -- Traffic trouble is coming again to the 210 Freeway in the Irwindale area as the second phase of a construction project starts Wednesday night.
+(KABC) -- A five-day closure of the eastbound 210 Freeway in the Irwindale area was underway Thursday to make way for the second phase of a construction project that was expected to snarl traffic.

-Beginning at 10 p.m.
-Wednesday, the eastbound freeway will be closed between the 605 Freeway and Irwindale Avenue, continuing for five days, through 5 a.m.
+On Wednesday night, the eastbound lanes were closed between the 605 Freeway and Irwindale Avenue.
+The closure will last through 5 a.m.
 Aug.
 23. Last month, there were five days of lane restrictions while crews worked on the westbound lanes.

 During the closure, all eastbound traffic will be diverted onto the westbound freeway, which will be reconfigured to allow three lanes of traffic in each direction.